Summer Intern Journal Clubs

 While most Journal Clubs will meet on the main NIH campus in Bethesda, a few will meet on other campuses as noted in the journal club title.
 Please make sure you read the journal club descriptions before registering.

-When registering for a Summer Journal Club, we will ask that you select and prioritize up to three journal clubs that interest you.
+When registering for a Summer Journal Club, please select and prioritize up to three journal clubs that interest you.
 We will then match you to a single journal club so that you don't take too much time away from your research.
 While we will do our best to assure that students are assigned to their top choice, the limited size of the journal clubs may require us to enroll some of you in your second choice.